rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 - Sticky (one shot) modifiers are available on the navigation and mouse layers.
 - The two keys on each thumb cluster control layer transitions (navigation, lower, raise and mouse).
 - The two inner thumb keys acts as space when tapped.
-- Tapping the outer left thumb key can either activate one shot gui or one shot ctrl.
-You can toggle between than using the layers layer.
-- Tapping the outer right thumb key activates a one shot shift.
-- Double tapping the outer right thumb key toggles caps lock.
 - Activating both lower and raise layers activates the functions layer.
 - Activating both navigation and mouse layers activates the maintenance layer.
 - On the navigation and mouse layers, you find Esc in the Q key and Enter in the P key.